simphotonics/node/README.md

 </div>
 ```
 For completeness I include a rudimentary CSS file showing the basic styling of the navigator components.
 Notice
-the styling of the class *li.here*, that will highlight the navigator button pointing to the currently shown page.
+the styling of the class *li.here* that will highlight the navigator button pointing to the currently shown page.
 ```css
 #nav {
   position: relative;